MicrosoftDocs/cloud-adoption-framework/docs/manage/azure-management-guide/protect-recover.md

 With Azure Backup, you can back up, protect, and recover your data in the Microsoft cloud.
 Azure Backup replaces your existing on-premises or offsite backup solution with a cloud-based solution.
 This new solution is reliable, secure, and cost competitive.
 Azure Backup can also help protect and recover on-premises assets through one consistent solution.

 For data present in Azure, Azure Backup offer varied levels of protection.
-For eg: For backing up key cloud infrastructure pieces such as Azure Virtual machines and Azure Files, it offers [Azure virtual machine backup](/azure/backup/backup-azure-vms-introduction) and [Azure files backup](/azure/backup/azure-file-share-backup-overview).
-For more critical components such as databases running in Azure Virtual machines, it offers dedicated database backup solutions for [MS SQL](/azure/backup/backup-azure-sql-database) and [SAP HANA](/azure/backup/sap-hana-db-about) with far lower RPO.
+For example, when backing up key cloud infrastructure pieces such as Azure Virtual Machines and Azure Files, it offers [Azure Virtual Machines backup](/azure/backup/backup-azure-vms-introduction) and [Azure Files backup](/azure/backup/azure-file-share-backup-overview).
+For more critical components such as databases running in Azure Virtual Machines, it offers dedicated database backup solutions for [MS SQL](/azure/backup/backup-azure-sql-database) and [SAP HANA](/azure/backup/sap-hana-db-about) with far lower RPO.

-To get a glimpse of how easy it is to enable backup with Azure Backup, look at the section below to enable backup for Azure Virtual machines
+To get a glimpse of how easy it is to enable backup with Azure Backup, look at the section below to enable backup for Azure Virtual Machines.

 ### Enable backup for an Azure VM